 - Melt 1 tablespoon of butter in a small skillet over medium high heat.
 Add the onion and cook until lightly browned, roughly 7 minutes.

 - Sprinkle half of the crushed corn flakes in the bottom of your casserole dish.
 Place all the shredded red cabbage next, followed by the cooked onion.
-Pour 4 tablespoons of the melted butter over the the shredded cabbage and onion.
+Pour 4 tablespoons of the melted butter over the vegetables.

-- Blend the mayo with the white sauce, adding more milk if it is too thick, then evenly pour the sauce over the cabbage and onion mixture.
+- Blend the mayo with the white sauce, adding more milk if it is too thick, then evenly pour the sauce over the vegetable mixture.
 Sprinkle the grated cheese on the top of the casserole.

 - Mix the remaining 4 tablespoons of melted butter with the rest of the crushed corn flakes and sprinkle on top of the casserole.